ahmedbesbes/cartoonify/README.md

 This will start it at: http://localhost:3000

-- To buid the app before deploying it to Netlify
+- To build the app before deploying it to Netlify

 ```bash
 yarn build